CS

 #1 Best Overall: Ford Ranger

-The Ford Ranger wins on refinement, tech, and towing capability.
+The Ford Ranger wins on refinement, technology, and towing capability.
 The 3.0L V6 turbo-diesel (Wildtrak X, Raptor and the new Stormtrak) puts down 600 Nm of torque, the most of any ute on Australian sale.
-The 10-speed auto is the best transmission in the segment by a mile.
-Pro Trailer Backup Assist genuinely makes towing easier; if you pull a caravan more than once a year, this feature alone will sell you on the Ranger.
+The 10-speed auto is the best transmission in the segment by a meaningful margin: smoother shifts, better tow management, more responsive in slow off-road work than the 6-speed Aisin in the HiLux or Triton.

-New for 2026: the Ford Ranger PHEV joins the line-up with a 207 kW combined plug-in hybrid system, 49 km of NEDC EV range, 6.9 kW V2L output and the same 3,500 kg towing as the diesel.
-Worth waiting for if PHEV is on your shortlist.
+New for 2026: the Ford Ranger PHEV joins the line-up with a 207 kW combined plug-in hybrid system, 49 km of NEDC EV-only range, 6.9 kW V2L (vehicle-to-load) output and the same 3,500 kg towing as the diesel.
+It is the first PHEV ute from a Japanese-Australian household-name brand and worth waiting for if PHEV is on your shortlist.

 #2 Best Reliability and Resale: Toyota HiLux

 The Toyota HiLux reputation is not just marketing: it is backed by decades of mining, farming and construction abuse.
 The 2.8L turbo-diesel is simple, proven, and one of the most reliable engines you can put in a work vehicle.
-Resale value after 5 years is the best of any vehicle sold in Australia at roughly 63%.
+Resale value after 5 years is the best of any vehicle sold in Australia at roughly 63% of RRP retention, ahead of every other ute by 5 to 25 percentage points.

 #3 Best Value: Isuzu D-Max

-The Isuzu D-Max undercuts the Ranger and HiLux on equivalent variants by $2,000-5,000 while matching them on towing (3,500 kg) and safety (5-star ANCAP).
-The 3.0L turbo-diesel is one of the most reliable engines in the segment and the 6-year warranty (up to 150,000 km) is competitive.
+The Isuzu D-Max undercuts the Ranger and HiLux on equivalent variants by $2,000 to $5,000 while matching them on towing (3,500 kg) and safety (5-star ANCAP, 2022 rating).
+The 3.0L turbo-diesel is one of the most reliable engines in the segment (it shares its block design with Isuzu's commercial truck heritage) and the 6-year / 150,000 km warranty is competitive.

 #4 Best Warranty: Mitsubishi Triton (10-year cover)

-The Mitsubishi Triton trumps every rival on warranty: 10 years / 200,000 km capped-price servicing coverage, by far the longest in the segment.
+The Mitsubishi Triton trumps every rival on warranty: 10 years / 200,000 km with capped-price servicing, conditional on annual dealer service.
 For trade buyers who put serious kilometres on the odometer, that warranty is genuinely valuable.

 #5 Best PHEV Ute: BYD Shark 6

 The BYD Shark 6 Premium at $57,900 RRP is the first plug-in hybrid ute that genuinely makes sense in Australia.
 Around 100 km of pure-electric range covers most metro days without burning a drop of diesel, then the 1.5L petrol generator runs the show on longer trips and towing.
-Combined output is 321 kW through dual electric motors and AWD, so it is genuinely fast (0-100 km/h in 5.7 seconds).
+Combined output is 321 kW through dual electric motors and AWD, so it is genuinely fast: 0-100 km/h in 5.7 seconds, quicker than a Ranger Raptor.

-The catch: Premium trim tows 2,500 kg (lower than the diesel pack).
-The new Performance trim at $62,900 lifts that to 3,500 kg with a Crawl Mode for off-road use, and the Cab-Chassis variant at $55,900 opens it up to fleet buyers.
+The catch on the Premium trim: it tows 2,500 kg braked (lower than the diesel pack at 3,500 kg).
+The new Shark 6 Performance at $62,900 lifts that to 3,500 kg with Crawl Mode added for off-road work, and the Cab-Chassis variant at $55,900 opens it up to fleet buyers who fit their own tray.

 #6 Best Budget Loaded: GWM Cannon